 What you should know as a Community Organizer

-Your event’s connection to NBTS: When planning your event, please keep in mind how you talk about the event’s connection to the National Brain Tumor Society.
-With Community Fundraising Events and Initiatives not considered official organizational events, The National Brain Tumor Society should be listed as the beneficiary to your event with the language “to benefit” or “to support” the National Brain Tumor Society.
+Your Event’s Connection to NBTS: When planning your event, the National Brain Tumor Society should be listed as the beneficiary to your event with the language “to benefit” or “to support” the National Brain Tumor Society.

-Expenses related to the event: All expenses part of the Event or Initiative will be the Community Organizer’s responsibility.
-The National Brain Tumor Society cannot open bank accounts to support Community Fundraisers and cannot be responsible for the expenses tied to Community Fundraisers.
+Expenses Related to the Event: All expenses incurred will be the individual’s responsibility.
+The National Brain Tumor Society cannot open bank accounts to support events.

-Logo & Brand Usage: While we encourage you to use the National Brian Tumor Society logo in connection with your Fundraising Event or Initiative, we do ask that you don’t stretch or distort the organization’s logo.
-If you have any questions about logo usage, please contact the Director of Community Events at email@example.com.
+Logo & Brand Usage: While we encourage you to use the National Brian Tumor Society logo in connection with your fundraising effort, we ask that you don’t stretch or distort the organization’s logo.
+Please see the Community Fundraising Terms and Conditions for more.

 Additional ways to collect and submit check or cash donations:

-- Option 1: Community Organizers collect checks: Community Organizers can collect donors’ checks made payable to National Brain Tumor Society and send them directly to the NBTS, Attn: Community Events; such donations will be processed and acknowledged by the National Brain Tumor Society under the organization’s tax identification number.
-Please include a note with the checks designating which Community Event or Community Initiative the donations are for.
+Community organizers can collect donors’ checks made payable to National Brain Tumor Society and send them directly to the NBTS, Attn: Community Events.
+Such donations will be processed and acknowledged by the National Brain Tumor Society under the organization’s tax identification number.
+Please include a note with the checks designating which event or fundraising effort the donations are for.

-- Option 2: Donors mail check directly: Event donors can mail checks directly to the National Brain Tumor Society, Attn: Community Events.
-Donors must record the event name on the check memo line and should ideally include a completed donation form with the donation.
+Event donors can mail checks directly to the National Brain Tumor Society, Attn: Community Events.
+Donors must record the event name on the check memo line.

-- Option 3: Community Organizers receive cash or checks made out to them personally: If a Community Organizer receives cash or a check made out to them personally, the Community Organizer is allowed to deposit the checks or cash.
-The Community Organizer must then send a check made out to the National Brain Tumor Society for the deposited amount or make an online donation to his/her event page for the deposited amount.
-If the Community Organizer submits donations this way, only the Community Organizer will receive acknowledgement from the National Brain Tumor Society.
-The Community Organizer is responsible for following IRS guidelines for tax deductible donations.
+If a community organizer receives cash or a check made out to them personally, the individual can deposit the checks or cash, and then send a check made out to the National Brain Tumor Society for the deposited amount or make an online donation to his/her event page for the deposited amount.
+If the community organizer submits donations this way, only the community organizer will receive acknowledgement from the National Brain Tumor Society.
+The community organizer is responsible for following IRS guidelines for tax deductible donations.